TiagoRibeiro25/Easy-Wallet-BE/README.md

 You also need to have access to the a:

 * PostgreSQL database (or use the provided docker-compose file)
-* Redis database (or use the provided docker-compose file)
-* Cloudinary account
 * Mailjet account

 ### Installation